AlexHiriavenko/Home_Library_Service/README.md

 ```
 npm install
 ```
+Note: Create a `.env` file using the `.env.example` example.

 ## Running application

 ```
-npm start
+npm run start
 ```

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/api.
+After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/api/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing